daler/dotfiles/docs/starthere.rst

 2a: Set a patched terminal font
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* Manually download and install your favorite font from `nerdfonts.com
+  <https://www.nerdfonts.com/>`_.
+This needs to be done **on your local
+  machine**.

+* Install by double-clicking the .ttf files.
+On Mac, for example, this will
+  open the font manager, where you can click the "Install" button.

+* Change your terminal program's preferences to use the new font.
+You're
+  looking for a font that includes "Nerd Font". *Using Terminal on Mac?
+You'll
+  also need to set the same font for non-ASCII characters.*

+.. details:: Details

   Without a patched font, you'll get question mark symbols showing up in many places
   in nvim.
 That's because many of the plugins expect fonts with additional glyphs.

-Do this **on the machine running the terminal app.** This is almost always your
+  Do this **on the machine running the terminal app** because that's the program
-local machine.
-For example, even if you're setting up dotfiles on a remote
+  displaying all the text.
+This is almost always your local machine.
+For example,
+  even if you're setting up dotfiles on a remote cluster, the font should not be
-cluster, the font is installed on the laptop you're using to connect to that
+  installed there.
+It should be installed on the laptop you're using to connect
-cluster.
+  to that cluster.

-* Manually download and install your favorite font from `nerdfonts.com <https://www.nerdfonts.com/>`_.
-* Change your terminal program's preferences to use the new font. *Using
-  Terminal on Mac?
-You'll also need to set the font for non-ASCII characters.*

-.. details:: Details

   In `this gif
   <https://raw.githubusercontent.com/wiki/vim-airline/vim-airline/screenshots/demo.gif>`_,